lambdamikel/BluePillCPC/README.md

 At some point, I also want to write a MID file player for the CPC (other customers are also working on this).
 Then there would be no need to "record" the MIDI songs in that way.

+**Note that the Python-based `.MID` to `.BIN` converter will be available soon.
+As explained above, the songs on the `PLAYBCK*` disks were not recorded in realtime using `RECORDE2.BAS`, but have been generated on the PC by the converter.**

 ## Latest News